 - Abandonment / turning out – When one spouse abandons the marriage or maliciously turns the other spouse out of the marital home.
 In some cases, a spouse may abandon the marital home due to the other spouse’s fault.
 If this is the case, then the abandoning spouse would actually be the one with grounds for a legal separation.

 - Adultery – When there is evidence that one spouse is committing adultery.
 (Note that filing an alienation of affections claim against the person with whom the spouse is committing adultery may be a legal option to consider.)

 - Cruel or barbarous treatment – When one spouse is physically violent, cruel or otherwise endangers the life of a spouse.
 (Note that filing a domestic violence action may be necessary in addition to seeking a divorce from bed and board when this ground exists.)

 - Indignities – When one spouse simply makes life intolerable and burdensome for the other spouse by repeatedly abusing or humiliating the spouse or otherwise acting unreasonably.

 - Alcohol / drug abuse – Similar to the indignities ground, this is when a spouse’s use of alcohol or drugs makes life intolerable and burdensome for the other spouse.

 If you are seeking a legal separation, you should contact a Raleigh separation attorney right away.
-At Charles R. Ullman & Associates, we can take swift action to develop your case, file your claim and make sure your rights and interests are protected.
+At Charles R. Ullman & Associates, a Raleigh separation lawyer can take swift action to develop your case, file your claim and make sure your rights and interests are protected.

 Defending Against a North Carolina Legal Separation